NJ0nes/searchgroups/README.md

 ## Features

-* Suggestions of group keywords for autocompletion
+* Suggestion of group keywords for autocompletion

 * Partial matching for group keywords

 * Add custom prefix or suffix to query per-engine per-group

-* Separator tab to tell which tabs came from which searches (particularly useful with [Tree Style Tab](https://addons.mozilla.org/en-US/firefox/addon/tree-style-tab/)
+* Separator tab to tell which tabs came from which searches (particularly useful with [Tree Style Tab](https://addons.mozilla.org/en-US/firefox/addon/tree-style-tab/))

 * Export and import settings